kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 ```

-19. Review your docker scout dashboard or the compliance quickview.
-Upload your final Dockerfile to the submission folder.
+19. Please review your Docker Scout dashboard or the compliance quickview.
+Upload your final Dockerfile to the submission folder, ensuring that all previously mentioned issues have been fully resolved.
+Refer to the screenshots below for guidance.

 ```
 docker scout quickview